-Properties sold in India by NRIs are liable for taxation under the Indian income tax laws.
-An NRI who wants to sell the property situated in India has to pay tax on capital gains.
+Properties sold in India by Non-Resident Indians (NRIs) and Overseas Citizens of India (OCIs) are liable for taxation under the Indian income tax laws.
+An NRI who wants to sell a property situated in India has to pay tax on capital gains.
 TDS is deducted whenever any property is purchased or sold.
-TDS on sale of property by NRI depends on the sum of money received.
-In this article, we will discuss the applicability of TDS on sale of property by NRI in India.
+NRI tax on property sale or TDS on the sale of property by NRI depends on the sum of money received.
+In this article, we will discuss the applicability of TDS on the sale of property by NRI in India.

 Table of Contents